 Suicide rates and temperatures are both on the rise, but are these two occurrences connected?
 A new study suggests maybe so.
 The research revealed hotter-than-average months corresponded to more deaths by suicide—and the effect isn’t limited to the summer, even warmer winters show the trend.

-A 1-degree Celsius rise corresponded to
+A 1-degree Celsius rise corresponded to a 1.4 percent increase in suicides. |

 In the study, published in Nature Climate Change, the investigators looked at all of the suicides that occurred in the U.S. and Mexico over several decades (1968 to 2004 for the U.S. and 1990 to 2010 for Mexico), comprising 851,088 and 611,366 deaths, respectively.
 They then observed how monthly temperature fluctuations over these periods in every county or municipality in both countries correlated to the suicide rates for that region.
 They discovered that for every 1-degree Celsius (1.8-degree Fahrenheit) rise in temperature, there was a 0.7 percent increase in suicide rates in the U.S. and a 2.1 percent increase in Mexico, averaging a 1.4 percent increment across both countries.
 That is, over the years, a given county would see more deaths by suicide in warmer-than-average months.